 CARES Act Economic Impact Payments

-The IRS has begun distributing Economic Impact Payments as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Most people do not need to do anything.
-Below is some important information about the Economic Impact Payments; however,
+The IRS has begun the second round of Economic Impact Payments as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Most people will not need to do anything.
+Below is some important information about the Economic Impact Payments;

-for the latest and most up-to-date information, please visit www.irs.gov/coronavirus/economic-impact-payments.
+however, for the latest and most up-to-date information, please visit www.irs.gov.

 Who qualifies for a payment and how much will they receive?